bacpop/bacpop-website/content/group/index.md

 **Raymond Cheng** is a visiting PhD student (based at the Wellcome Sanger Institute)

+{{< figure src="/images/group/raymond_cheng.jpeg" >}}

 I am a PhD student at Sanger Institute in [Prof. Stephen Bentley’s group](https://www.sanger.ac.uk/group/genomics-pneumonia-and-meningitis-and-neonatal-sepsis/) and also under the supervision of Dr. John Lees at the EBI.
 My current work is focusing on quantifying the invasiveness of *Streptococcus pneumoniae* with different genetic backgrounds by using the WGS data among populations.
 I am also interested in studying various modes of evolution in pathogenic bacteria and how they shape different population structures.

 *Languages*: Python, R